f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Agent_Container.rst

    :scale: 75%

-Now that we have our values.yaml file updated, lets deploy the Threat Stack Container Agent.
+Now that we have our values.yaml file updated, lets deploy the Threat Stack Container Agent using Helm.
+We start by first adding the repo following a helm install to deploy Threat Stack to the K8 Cluster.

-Now lets **Add the Helm Repo**
+**Add the Helm Repo**

 .. code-block::

    helm repo add threatstack https://pkg.threatstack.com/helm

-**Run Helm Install** to Deploy Threat Stack to the K8 Cluster
+**Run Helm Install**

 .. code-block::